 The size of the riding arenas you would need will depend on the type of horseback riding you plan to do.
 If you are an experienced rider who plans to do dressage or show jumping, you’ll need a larger arena than someone who is just starting with riding lessons.

-The minimum size for riding arenas is 60 feet by 120 feet.
-However, if you plan to host events or competitions, you’ll need an arena that is at least 80 feet by 160 feet.
+The minimum size for basic riding arenas is 60 ft in width by 120 feet.
+However, if you plan to host events or competitions, you’ll need an arena that is at least 80 ft in width by 160 feet, considering the real estate required.

 When planning the size of riding arenas, make sure to leave enough space around the outside equestrian facility for spectators and other amenities.